kataw/kataw/README.md

 A `WithStatement` can be transformed into a `WhileStatement` simply by changing the value of the `TokenNode`.

+The location of the CST node in the CST tree can also be changed if you change the values of `start` and `end` on the CST node.

 Here is an example on an simple transformer that replace all identifiers with an `NumericLiteral`.

 ```ts